 Some marijuana users who are already vulnerable to stress, depression, mental illness or genetic predisposition end up displaying classic behaviors that define addiction which, in this case, is Marijuana Use Disorder.

-Recognizing signs of marijuana use disorder can help you determine the severity of the problem.
+Recognizing signs of marijuana use disorder can help a health care professional determine the severity of the problem.
 The symptoms of marijuana use disorder can include the following.

-- An upset stomach, irritability, anxiety or depression when not high means a physical dependence has already been developed
+- An upset stomach, irritability, anxiety or depression when not high means a physical dependence has already developed.

-- Angst that you “need” pot to relax and becoming dependent on it for relaxation
+- Constant anxiety that requires pot to relax and becoming dependent on it for relaxation.

-- Spending most of free time or transitional time between work and family time getting high due to an inability to control cravings
+- Spending most of one’s free time between work and family commitments to get high due to an inability to control cravings.

-A high from marijuana use will develop within minutes when smoked and lasts for several hours, depending on individual tolerance levels.
-Signs of marijuana use include:
+When smoked, a high from marijuana use will develop within minutes and can last for several hours, depending on individual tolerance levels.
+Some of the common signs of marijuana use include the following:

 - Dry mouth